 Kurumi clearly didn’t think much of Sayako’s lukewarm response to the question of whether she and Nozomi were Asuka’s friends.
 Capture from the Crunchyroll stream.

-One that that really worries me is Kurumi's mental stability.
-Her reactions to Nozomi and Sayako could be explained away as a soldier reacting to kids playing army (for example, Sayako saying that she guessed they were Asuka's friends earned a derisive response from Kurumi).
-Still, I have to wonder if what she's capable of doing to anyone she sees as in her way.
+One that that really worries me is Kurumi’s mental stability.
+Her reactions to Nozomi and Sayako could be explained away as a soldier reacting to kids playing army (for example, Sayako saying that she guessed they were Asuka’s friends earned a derisive response from Kurumi).
+Still, I have to wonder what she’s capable of doing to anyone she sees as in her way.